/* Scenario metadata

 <<if $divertedTo eq "KDPA">>

-At DA, you break out at 800 AGL over flat suburban Illinois.
-The ILS 10 DuPage is straight ahead.
-You see the approach lights, the runway end identifier lights, and then the pavement.
+The bases let you go at 800 AGL, well above DA, flat suburban Illinois resolving out of the murk.
+The ILS 10 is straight ahead.
+Approach lights, runway end identifier lights, then the pavement.
 You land clean.

 <<elseif $divertedTo eq "KUGN">>

-At DA, you break out at 400 AGL.
-You see the approach lights clearly — the five-light rabbit ahead, then the REIL strobes, then the threshold.
+The bases let you go at 500 AGL, comfortably above DA.
+The five-light rabbit, then the REIL strobes, then the threshold.
 You land clean on RWY 23.

 <<elseif $divertedTo eq "KPWK">>

-At DA, you break out at 600 AGL.
-You see the approach lights, the touchdown zone lights, then the runway.
-You land clean on RWY 16 Chicago Executive.
+The bases let you go at 600 AGL.
+Approach lights, touchdown zone lights, runway.
+You land clean on RWY 16 at Executive.

 <</if>>